lohedges/vmmc/README.md

 `boxSize` = The base length of the simulation box in each dimension.

-`isIsotropic` = Whether the potential is isotropic.
-The handling of rotational moves is slightly different for isotropic potentials.
+`isIsotropic` = Whether the potential of each particle is isotropic.
+The handling of rotational moves is slightly different for moves seeded from isotropic particles, e.g. spheres, since the rotation of the seed causes no change in energy.
+This boolean array allows LibVMMC to handle mixed-potential systems.

 `isRepulsive` = Whether the potential has finite energy repulsions.
 This should also be set to `true` when particle interactions contain a mixture of hard core